ipfs/ipfs-blog/src/_blog/ipfs-check.md

 Up until now, there was no easy way to get a detailed overview of whether a given CID is retrievable, and if not, why.

-## 🔍 IPFS Check helps you debug  IPFS Mainnet
+## 🔍 IPFS Check helps you debug retrievability of data

 IPFS Check fills a gap in the IPFS ecosystem: the ability to easily check if data is routable and retrievable by CID on IPFS Mainnet.